Genta23/Genta23.github.io/docs/Research/research.md

 - <a href="https://www.ifaamas.org/Proceedings/aamas2013/docs/p87.pdf" target="_blank">Push and Rotate: Cooperative Multi-Agent Path Planning</a>

+### SLAM, swarm

+- <a href="https://ieeexplore.ieee.org/document/7419035" target="_blank">Cooperative SLAM on small mobile robots</a>

+- <a href="https://ieeexplore.ieee.org/document/9732989" target="_blank">On the Scalability of Vision-Based Drone Swarms in the Presence of Occlusions</a>

 - <a href="https://ieeexplore.ieee.org/document/10160941" target="_blank">Cross-Agent Relocalization for Decentralized Collaborative SLAM</a>

-- <a href="https://arxiv.org/abs/2010.08184" target="_blank">PRIMAL2: Pathfinding via Reinforcement and Imitation Multi-Agent Learning -- Lifelong</a>

 ## Papers that have been read